Coleslaw3557/lohp-maze/README.md

 - Effects: Create and edit lighting effects
 - Themes: Design and control overarching lighting themes
 - Test Mode: Real-time testing of individual fixtures and effects
+- Interrupt System: Control specific fixtures during ongoing effects

 ## Technical Considerations

-- The system uses a fixed 40Hz update rate for DMX communication to ensure smooth transitions and effects.
+- The system uses a configurable update rate (default 44Hz) for DMX communication to ensure smooth transitions and effects.
-- Thread-safe operations are implemented throughout to handle concurrent access to the DMX interface.
+- Thread-safe operations are implemented throughout to handle concurrent access to the DMX interface and state management.
 - The Effects Manager uses a sophisticated algorithm to generate dynamic themes based on parameters like color variation, intensity fluctuation, and overall brightness.
+- The Interrupt Handler allows for precise control of individual fixtures without disrupting the overall lighting sequence.
 - Error handling and logging are implemented at multiple levels for robust operation and debugging.

 ## Future Enhancements